 Delicious and super easy side dish, perfect for any dinner table.
 Fresh spinach and crimini mushrooms cooked in white wine sauce.

-Oh look at that, I got side tracked talking about desserts.
-Not surprising at all, is it?!
-Back to spinach… Side dishes and desserts is where I get to be as creative as I want.
-I know creamed spinach may not seem like a very creative dish but this one in particular is made with a delicious creamy white wine sauce.
+I know creamed spinach and green beans may not seem like a very creative dish but you can put some nice twists on it.
+This one in particular is made with a delicious creamy white wine sauce.
 It’s a simple wine sauce base but it makes a lot of difference in the flavor.
-Spinach and mushrooms are sauteed with some garlic and then cooked with wine and heavy cream.
-It’s very simple and very fast.

 Creamed Spinach and Mushrooms in White Wine Sauce

 - 1-2 Tbsp vegetable oil for cooking

 - 2 garlic cloves